 Embarking on a capital campaign requires a proven framework, not guesswork.
 Horizons Stewardship has already mapped this journey for you.

 That’s why we created Your Blueprint for a Successful Capital Campaign.
-This comprehensive resource reveals the necessary steps for success, highlights common pitfalls, and helps you protect your church's unity while funding your God-given vision.
+This resource shows you the steps to success, highlights common pitfalls, and helps protect your church's unity while funding your God-given vision.

 We encourage you to read the guide carefully and discuss it with your team.
 Answer the readiness questions honestly, and seek wise counsel.